shiyuzhang0522/WGS_Variant_Calling/Test.pipeline/README.md

 This directory contains step-by-step SLURM scripts used to validate the GATK Best Practices commands before they were converted into the WDL workflow.

+The scripts implement a per-sample germline WGS pipeline from paired-end FASTQ files to GVCF generation.

 These scripts are useful as command references, but they are not fully portable: they contain cluster-specific partitions, Conda paths, sample paths, reference paths, and output directories.